rowland007/Cyber-Playbook/docs/glossary.md

 - **Event** - An action initiated by the user or the computer.
 For example, a user event would be any mouse movement or keystroke.
 An internal event detected by software could have myriad causes, from unexpected data in the input to a security camera sensing motion (PC Magazine, 2019).
 - **Event-Driven** - Responding to input from the user (mouse movement, keystrokes, menu choices, etc.) or from messages from other applications.
 This is in contrast to a batch operation that continuously processes the next item from a group (PC Magazine, 2019).
 - **Event List** - A practical tool for inventorying all the events to which the system responds.
 It contains the event name, along with its associated input and output, for every event that is the concern of a context of study (Robertson & Robertson, 2013).
+- **Examination** - The second phase of the computer and network forensics process (after collection), which involves forensically processing large amounts of collected data using a combination of automated and manual methods to assess and extract data of particular interest, while preserving the integrity of the data.
+- **Exculpatory Evidence** - Evidence used to disprove or absolve the fault or guilt of a defendant.
 - **Exposure** - The degree to which information can be accessed using authorized or unauthorized methods (PC Magazine, 2018).
 - **External Trigger** - An event that happens outside of the system that begins a process within the system.

 ## F

+- **False Negative** - Incorrectly classifying malicious activity as benign.
+- **False Positive** - Incorrectly classifying benign activity as malicious.
 - **Feasibility Study** - The analysis of a problem to determine if it can be solved effectively.
 The operational (will it work?), economical (costs and benefits), and technical (can it be built?) aspects are part of the study.
 Results of the study determine whether the solution should be implemented (PC Magazine, 2019).
 - **Feature Creep** - The continual adding of new functions to an information system project while it is in the process of being programmed (PC Magazine, 2019).
+- **File** - A collection of information logically grouped into a single entity and referenced by a unique name, such as a file name.
+- **File Allocation Unit** - A group of contiguous sectors, also known as a cluster.
+- **File Header** - Data within a file that contains identifying information about the file and possibly metadata with information about the file contents.
+- **File Name** - A unique name used to reference a file.
+- **Filesystem** - A method for naming, storing, organizing, and accessing files on logical volumes.
 - **Files Systems** - The software that people use to copy, move, rename, and delete files is known as a file manager, not a file system.
 The software and method for storing and retrieving files on a disk, SSD, or USB drive.
 The file system takes commands from the operating system to read and write the disk clusters (groups of sectors).
 It manages the folder/directory structure and provides an index to the files.
 It also defines the syntax used to access them (i.e., how the “path” to the file is coded).
 File systems dictate how files are named, the maximum size of a file, and the volume of storage (PC Magazine, 2018).
 - **Filtering** - To select data, filters use patterns (masks) against which all data are compared.
 Only matching data are “passed through,” hence the concept of a filter.
 For example, email clients and servers can look for messages with text patterns that are recognized as spam and then delete them.
 An email client can be set up to filter messages and store them in separate mailboxes as a way of organizing the mail, or it can be set to alert the user when a certain type of message arrives (PC Magazine, 2018).
 - **Filtering Algorithms** - A process that allows traffic through based on some set of rules.
 The rules are enforced to keep unauthorized information from passing through the network defense.
 - **Firewall** - The primary method for keeping a computer secure from intruders.
 A firewall allows or blocks traffic into and out of a private network or the user’s computer.
 Firewalls are widely used to give users secure access to the internet and to separate a company’s public web server from its internal network.
 They are also used to keep internal network segments secure; for example, the accounting network might be vulnerable to snooping from within the enterprise (PC Magazine, 2018).
 - **Foreign Key** - One or more attributes that are included in one entity for the purpose of identifying another (Robertson & Robertson, 2013).
+- **Forensically Clean** - Digital media that is completely wiped of all data (including nonessential and residual data), scanned for malware, and verified before use.
+- **Forensic Science** - The application of science to the law.
 - **Formal Speech** - A presentation given without visual aids.
+- **Free Space** - An area on media or within memory that is not allocated.
 - **Functional Requirement** - The blueprint for the design of a system that performs a specific action (PC Magazine, 2019).
 - **Fundamental Design Principles**
     - **Separation (of Domains)** - The division of power within a system.
 No one part of a system should have complete control over another part.
 There should always be a system of checks and balances that leverage the ability for parts of the system to work together (Tjaden, 2015).